Shift-and-persist model: Impact on health behaviors

 It has also been proposed that shift-and-persist strategies may buffer health outcomes in individuals of low socioeconomic status by affecting health behaviors.
 Previous research has demonstrated that, regardless of socioeconomic status, individuals with emotion regulation difficulties are also likely to engage in poorer health behaviors, including over-eating, sedentary lifestyle, risky sexual health behaviors, and drug use.
 Individuals of low socioeconomic status who learn to regulate their emotions more effectively, by using "shift" strategies in childhood, may be more likely than their peers with emotion regulation difficulties to establish and sustain positive health behaviors throughout development.
 Similarly, persist strategies that help individuals to maintain a positive focus on the future may also affect wellbeing through health behaviors.
 Prior studies have linked being "future-oriented" to lower levels of drug use and sexual risk behaviors.
 Therefore, it is possible that individuals who regularly use shift-and-persist strategies will be more likely to practice positive health behaviors, which promote healthy development and aging.

-However, it is important to note that the relationships between emotion regulation abilities and health behavior are bidirectional.
+However, the relationships between emotion regulation abilities and health behavior are bidirectional.
 Health behaviors, such as physical activity and sleep hygiene, can also have powerful effects on our capacity to successfully regulate emotions.